 Check flight timetables and airline deals -> HERE.

-Bologna is the main railway hub in the north/south train lines.
+By Train: Bologna is the main railway hub of the north/south train line.
 The high-speed train allows you to travel quickly from/to Milan, Venice, Florence, and Rome.
 Check out the timetables and book your high-speed train tickets in advance to get discounted fares.

 Getting around